Reformed Churches in South Africa: The Reformed Theological Academy

 The Reformed Theological Academy (RTA), founded in 2021, is the successor to the TSP after over 150 years of theological training within the RCSA.
 Its establishment marks both a renewal of the RCSA's original ecclesiastical vision and a response to contemporary chellenges in theological education.

-After the split with the NWU in 2023, the RCSA General Synod made the decision to launch the RTA as an independent, accredited institution, once again wholly goverened by the RCSA, and entrusted with official ministerial training of future Reformed ministers.
+After the split with the NWU in 2023, the RCSA General Synod made the decision to launch the RTA as an independent, accredited institution, once again wholly governed by the RCSA, and entrusted with official ministerial training of future Reformed ministers.

 Building on the historic legacy of the PUK, the RTA continues the theological tradition established in 1869: rigorous, biblically grounded, confessionally faithful, and academically excellent.
 While it serves the RCSA's ministerial needs, it also welcomes students, scholars, and ministers from across the wider Reformed world, committed to the Lordship of Jesus Christ and the authority of the Bible.

 The RCSA today

 The RCSA has 378 congregations ministering in 15 languages with congregations in South Africa, Namibia, Zimbabwe, and Zambia.

-The General Synod meets every third year in Potchefstroom with the last synod meeting in 2023.
+The General Synod meets every third year in Potchefstroom with the last synod meeting in 2026.

 It has ecumenical ties with churches on all continents except Antarctica.

+2026 General Synod

+The General Synod of January 2026, held in Potchefstroom, addressed the longstanding dispute over Vroue in die Amp (VIDA), concerning the ordination of women to the offices of minister and elder.

+Background

+The 2009 General Synod had ruled that women may not serve in the offices of minister and elder, citing 1 Timothy 2:11-14 and 1 Corinthians 14:34-35.
+Despite this decision, a number of congregations continued to ordain women as elders.
+Subsequent synods in 2015, 2016, and 2018 rejected appeals against the 2009 ruling.

+In 2023, the General Synod appointed Deputies to prepare advice on how to address congregations that did not comply with synodal decisions.
+Two reports were submitted to the 2026 Synod: a Majority Report (Agenda 20.5), which proposed accommodating differing practices within the denomination, and a Minority Report (Agenda 20.6), which called for mandatory compliance.

+Decision

+The Synod rejected the Majority Report and adopted the Minority Report by a substantial majority.
+The adopted resolution stated that non-compliance with the 2009 decision constitutes disobedience to Christ and amounts to self-detachment from the denomination.
+Congregations with women serving as elders were given twelve months to rescind their decisions and release women from office.
+Failure to comply by January 2027 would result in formal recognition of their separation from the GKSA.

+The Synod appointed Deputies to assist Classes and Regional Synods with implementation, including matters relating to property, finances, and the care of emeritus ministers.